zapman449/monitorama_2016_notes/Mon04__Creating.A.Culture.of.Observability.at.Stripe__by_Cory.Watson.md

         * Some other teams?
 What is observability... why do I care? (rare) (Not on call)
         * Usage?
 Getting better.
-        * All positive feedback from automation (avg 4.5 of 5 stars) (2.5% response rate to alert feedback)
+        * All positive feedback from automation (avg 4.5 of 5 stars) (2.5%
+          response rate to alert feedback)
     * Tools:
         * Dozens of OSS PRs, OSS StatsD library (scala)
         * vast improvement over old pipeline, no loss
-        * New styles, better nameing, more consistency
+        * New styles, better naming, more consistency
     * Adjustments
         * Embracing other tools (log analysis, error catching)
-        * Begging to work on strategic things( global timers, historgrams and sets)
+        * Begging to work on strategic things( global timers, histograms and sets)
         * Need to improve metrics on our own work (we got by easy for a while)
         * Writing new monitors is super hard.
 Watch for things going to